SWANMORE BOWLING CLUB CONSTITUTION AND RULES (November 2018)

 - Signatures of nominees confirming their willingness to take office must be on the sheet not later than one week from the end of the season.

 - Proposers and seconders must be full members of the Club at the date of their signature on the nomination sheet.

 - There shall be two General Meetings a year chaired by the Club Secretary.

 - A meeting shall be held in November each year, which shall be designated the ‘Annual General Meeting’ (AGM).
 At this meeting the regular agenda items shall be:

 - The names of members attending to be recorded.

 - Apologies to be noted.

 - Any necessary elections for office to take place.

-- A review of the previous season by the President, the Hon.
-Secretary and the Hon.
-Treasurer
+- A review of the previous season by the President, the Club Secretary and the Treasurer.

 - Reports to be given by team captains, competition secretaries and activity organisers.